Collision detection: Exact pairwise collision detection

+Collision detection between convex objects

-Better methods have since been developed.
-Very fast algorithms are available for finding the closest points on the surface of two convex polyhedral objects.
-Early work by Ming C. Lin used a variation on the simplex algorithm from linear programming.
-The Gilbert-Johnson-Keerthi distance algorithm has superseded that approach.
-These algorithms approach constant time when applied repeatedly to pairs of stationary or slow-moving objects, when used with starting points from the previous collision check.
+According to the separating planes theorem, for any two disjoint convex objects, there exists a plane so that one object lies completely on one side of that plane, and the other object lies on the opposite side of that plane.
+This property allows the development of efficient collision detection algorithms between convex objects.
+Several algorithms are available for finding the closest points on the surface of two convex polyhedral objects - and determining collision.
+Early work by Ming C. Lin that used a variation on the simplex algorithm from linear programming and the Gilbert-Johnson-Keerthi distance algorithm are two such examples.
+These algorithms approach constant time when applied repeatedly to pairs of stationary or slow-moving objects, and every step is initialized from the previous collision check.

-The end result of all this algorithmic work is that collision detection can be done efficiently for thousands of moving objects in real time on typical personal computers and game consoles.
+The result of all this algorithmic work is that collision detection can be done efficiently for thousands of moving objects in real time on typical personal computers and game consoles.

 A priori pruning

 Where most of the objects involved are fixed, as is typical of video games, a priori methods using precomputation can be used to speed up execution.

 Pruning is also desirable here, both n-body pruning and pairwise pruning, but the algorithms must take time and the types of motions used in the underlying physical system into consideration.

 When it comes to the exact pairwise collision detection, this is highly trajectory dependent, and one almost has to use a numerical root-finding algorithm to compute the instant of impact.

 As an example, consider two triangles moving in time ${v_1(t),v_2(t),v_3(t)}$ and ${v_4(t),v_5(t),v_6(t)}$.
 At any point in time, the two triangles can be checked for intersection using the twenty planes previously mentioned.
 However, we can do better, since these twenty planes can all be tracked in time.
 If $P(u,v,w)$ is the plane going through points $u,v,w$ in $\mathbb R^3$ then there are twenty planes $P(v_i(t),v_j(t),v_k(t))$ to track.
 Each plane needs to be tracked against three vertices, this gives sixty values to track.
 Using a root finder on these sixty functions produces the exact collision times for the two given triangles and the two given trajectory.
 We note here that if the trajectories of the vertices are assumed to be linear polynomials in $t$ then the final sixty functions are in fact cubic polynomials, and in this exceptional case, it is possible to locate the exact collision time using the formula for the roots of the cubic.
 Some numerical analysts suggest that using the formula for the roots of the cubic is not as numerically stable as using a root finder for polynomials.